pulp/crane/docs/index.rst

 Release Notes
 -------------

+3.3.0

+The 3.3.0 release of Crane adds an option to serve local content directly.

 3.2.0

 The 3.2.0 release of Crane adds support for rewriting base URLs of repos to a new location.